qmk/qmk_firmware/keyboards/helix/readme.md

 ### Default

-To build with the default keymap, simply run `make helix-default`.
+To build with the default keymap, simply run `make helix:default`.

 ### Other Keymaps